elunna/nerfhack-changelog/README.md

 * Improved the chances of some of the minetown shops appearing.

 **Lighting shops:**
-* Magic lamps are one notch rarer - down to 11.3% per game now overall (Spork)
+* Magic lamps will never appear in lighting shops.
+Instead, magic candles take their place.

 **New shop: Junk Shop**
 * Ported from SpliceHack